sara-19992/Mastering-JavaScript-in-20-Days/Day1.md

   //return the node list of div elements document.querySelectorAll("div")
   ```
-  Every time refresh the page after making changes, the page returns as it was, in every reload the page, the browser creates a new DOM that is
+  Every time refresh the page after making changes, the page returns as it was, in every reload of page, the browser creates a new DOM that is
   generated from the source code of page.